GDYUClub/gdyu-wiki/docs/tools.md

 - someone fill this out!

 ### [Unreal](https://www.unrealengine.com/en-US)
-- Free 3d game engine (you can also do 2d in it, but there are much better tools for that)
+- Free 3d game engine (you can also do 2d in it, but it's not designed for it and it's kinda overkill)
-- It's a big boy, you've probably seen the unreal engine logo in front of some major AAA video games.
+- It's a big boy for big games, you've definitely seen the unreal engine logo in front of some major AAA video games.
-- It's huge and demands a beefy computer, but if you're looking for *Big Graphics*, this is the engine for that.
+- It's huge and demands a beefy computer, but if you're really looking for *Big Graphics*, this is the engine for that.
 #### Learning Resources
 - someone fill this out!